Shuffle/Shuffle-docs/docs/extensions.md

 ```

 **4. Test the integration**
-There are many ways to test the integration, but you can simplify it by setting the "level" part of the configuration to a lower number (3~), as that would trigger it in a lot of cases, including when you SSH into the Wazuh manager.

-In TheHive, create a new case, or add a comment to an existing case.
+In TheHive UI (NOT CLI), create a new case, or add a comment to an existing case.
 This will then be seen within Shuffle.
 After the webhook is supposed to have triggered, go to Shuffle, and you'll see something like the image below.

 ![Extend Shuffle with TheHive 3](https://github.com/frikky/shuffle-docs/blob/master/assets/extensions_example_3.png?raw=true)